-The New Orleans Saints look to avenge a loss from three weeks ago as they host the Tampa Bay Buccaneers in a NFC South NFL matchup.
-The Saints are -7.5 favorites over the Buccaneers with an over/under point total set at 51.5.
+The New Orleans Saints and the Tampa Bay Buccaneers face off in a NFC South NFL battle on Sunday in the Super Dome.
+The Saints are -4.5 point favorites over the Buccaneers with an over/under point total set at 54.

 The New Orleans Saints have struggled this season and at this point are left to play for nothing but pride.
 Drew Brees has completed 61.7 percent of his passes with 32 touchdowns and 18 interceptions while being sacked 23 times.
 The Saints have no shortage of options in the backfield with Mark Ingram averaging 3.8 yards per carry with three touchdowns, Chris Ivory averaging 5.4 yards per carry, and Darren Sproles averaging 5.6 yards per carry and catching 55 passes with five touchdowns.
 Marques Colston has 65 catches and eight touchdowns, Jimmy Graham has 64 catches and eight touchdowns, and Joe Morgan is emerging as another deep threat.
 Defensively the Saints are allowing 29.2 points per game, 152.4 rushing yards, and 284.5 passing yards with 10 interceptions and 25 sacks.
 Curtis Lofton has 110 tackles, Roman Harper has 97 tackles, and Malcolm Jenkins has 94 tackles.
 The Saints kickoff coverage was awful last week and that combined with turnovers were their undoing.